dante-robinson/dotfiles/README.md

 You will need the following packages to use the WM Config out of the box without changing much

-`pamixer sway waybar foot mako wofi grim feh`
+`sway foot mako wofi slurp grim feh`

 ## Commands/Shortcuts